arcan1s/ahriman/.github/ISSUE_TEMPLATE/feature-request.md

 ### Cause of the feature request

 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+E.g. I'm always frustrated when [...]

 ### Proposed changes and/or features